-BEHF Architects has teamed up with Mittermair Architekten to revamp historic complex Korb Etagen, Brandstätte 7 in the centre of Vienna
+BEHF Architects and MITTERMAIR Architekten have revamped historic complex Korb Etagen, Brandstätte 7 in the centre of Vienna

 Thanks to its exceptional central location, the Korb Etagen complex is just steps away from a vast pedestrian zone of the first district of Vienna, one of Europe’s most liveable cities, and its luxurious shopping and dining as well as most famous historical sites.